 Follow the small crimps right of the arête until they run out.
 Then make tenuous moves left to gain a pocket on the easier angled slab out left.
 From this make worrying moves directly up to gain the good holds on the lip.

-The direct to Sugar Daddy will likely provide one of the finest and purest pieces of slab climbing in Hong Kong when it eventually gets sent.
+The direct to Sugar Daddy provides one of the finest and purest pieces of slab climbing in Hong Kong.
 Follow the small crimps right of the arête until they run out.
 Then somehow levitate to the lip above.

 5) Sugar Daddy (Right) ** V3